gpsoft/dotfiles/README.md

     git submodule foreach git pull
     git commit -am "update all plugins"

-And don't forget to push to the upstream.
+And don't forget to push your repo to the upstream.

 ### Symbolic links on Windows
 When you edit one of dotfiles on Windows, you'd better open the file directly